 Q: What is a fraction?

 A: A fraction is a way to represent a part of a whole.
-It consists of two parts: the numerator (the top number) and the denominator (the bottom number).
+Consider this: it consists of two parts: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts of the whole you have, while the denominator indicates how many equal parts the whole is divided into.

 Q: What is a decimal?